-• Student activity card Covers admission to all home extracurricular evo Contests held in Fort Calhoun \$30.00 ents except Conference, District or State Future Business Leaders of America \$25.00 National Honor Society \$10.00 Cheerleading and Dance Students must purchase uniforms and
+Student activity card \$30.00 Covers admission to all home extracurricular events except Conference, District or State Contests held in Fort Calhoun

+• Future Business Leaders of America \$25.00

+• National Honor Society \$10.00

-Students must purchase uniforms and shoes selected by the sponsor and/or student group.
-The maximum dollar amount charged by the school district for these items will be \$1,400.00
+Cheerleading and Dance Students must purchase uniforms and

+shoes selected by the sponsor and/or student group.
+The maximum dollar amount charged by the school district for these items will be \$1,400.00 shoes, undergarments, and mouth guards.
+The maximum dollar amount charged by the school district for these items will be \$400.00 shoes, undergarments, and clubs.
+The maximum dollar amount charged by the school district for these items will be

-• Football Students must provide their own football shoes, undergarments, and mouth guards.
-The maximum dollar amount charged by the school district for these items will be \$400.00 • Golf Students must provide their own golf shoes, undergarments, and clubs.
-The maximum dollar amount charged by the school district for these items will be \$600.00 • Softball and Baseball Students must provide their own shoes, gloves, and undergarments.
-The maximum dollar amount charged by the school district for these items will be \$200.00 • Track, Volleyball, Wrestling, Cross Country, Basketball Students must provide their own shoes and undergarments.
-The maximum dollar amount charged by the school district for these items will be \$150.00 • SkillsUSA Student must purchase their own jackets.
-The maximum dollar amount charged by the school district for these items will be \$25.00 • Drama \$25.00 • Speech \$50.00 • Quiz Bowl \$50.00 • Spanish Club \$30.00 POPP (Pioneers Overcoming Peer Pressure) \$10.00
+• Football Students must provide their own football

+• Golf Students must provide their own golf

+• Softball and Baseball Students must provide their own shoes, gloves, and undergarments.
+The maximum dollar amount charged by the school district for these items will be and undergarments.
+The maximum dollar amount charged by the school district for these items will be \$150.00 jackets.
+The maximum dollar amount charged by the school district for these items will be \$25.00